stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 > Avoid using the `python` or `py` commands to run single-file scripts.
 Python interpreters do not support metadata blocks and cannot manage dependencies.

-You can add a [shebang line](https://www.datacamp.com/tutorial/python-shebang) to a script file, to tell operating systems to to run the script by using the tool that is specified by the shebang.
-Avoid using a shebang for your Python scripts unless you have a specific need to do so.
-The script file itself must be marked as executable for a shebang to work, and this is a security risk because the content of the script could be changed or replaced later.
-A shebang can also tie the script to a specific tool.

 A Python script should be a single file that you have created to run on computers that are used for development.
-If you need more than this, [create a Python application](#use-a-project-tool).
+When you need anything more than this, [create a Python project](#use-a-project-tool).
 To minimize complexity, you can use the [flat project layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) for applications.
 The project configuration will enable you to manage the code and dependencies, as well as providing support for [packaging applications for distribution to other systems](#plan-for-distributing-your-work).

+> By default, the `init` feature of `uv` creates Python projects with the flat layout.

+Avoid using a [shebang line](https://www.datacamp.com/tutorial/python-shebang) for your Python scripts unless you have a specific need to do so.
+You can add a shebang line to a Python script file to tell operating systems to to run the script by using the tool that is specified by the shebang.
+The script file itself must be marked as executable for a shebang to work, and this is a security risk because the content of the script could be changed or replaced later.
+A shebang can also tie the script to a specific tool.

 ### Running Python Tools